Date of Award

 Cell phones are a vital tool used in our daily lives.
 The world is at our fingertips by using these devices.
 However, this convenience and overreliance have posed problems in personal relationships, classrooms, and produced serious distraction concerns, especially while driving.
 This quasi-experimental research, conducted at Indiana University of Pennsylvania, examined three appeal types commonly used in PSAs; fear, humor and informational/celebrity to determine if the type of appeal impacts college students’ attitudes, both immediately and long-term, towards texting and driving.
 The study also investigated how these appeals impact college students’ immediate and long-term information retention.

 Smeak, Rona, "Understanding How Texting and Driving Video Public Service Announcements Change College Students' Attitudes and Impact Information Retention Using the Health Belief Model" (2016).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1383.